Cherreads

 The baby stirred but did not wake.

-Golden banners fluttered from ivory towers.
-The streets overflowed with music and laughter as nobles raised goblets and servants hurried through marble corridors bearing gifts wrapped in silk and gold.
+Bells rang in triumphant joy.
+Golden banners fluttered from ivory towers, and the streets overflowed with music and laughter as nobles raised goblets while servants hurried through marble corridors bearing gifts wrapped in silk and gold.

 Inside the queen's chambers, the air smelled of incense and fresh linen.
 Courtiers whispered praise as they bowed and withdrew, careful not to linger too long in the presence of their ruler.